erin-howard018/Cyclistic-Case-Study/README.md

 ![Ride duration across Member and Casual riders](images/ride_duration.png)

-Findings; On average, we see that casual members have a longer trip duration (minutes), as well as a higher maximum trip duration.
+Findings; On average, we see that casual members have a longer trip duration (in minutes), as well as a higher maximum trip duration.